andrew/ultimate-awesome/README.md

 - [awesome-banksalad](https://github.com/banksalad/awesome-banksalad) - :sunglasses: A curated list of awesome Banksalad style.
 - [awesome-privacy-on-blockchains](https://github.com/Mikerah/awesome-privacy-on-blockchains) - A curated list of privacy on blockchains resources.
 - [awesome-keyword-spotting](https://github.com/zycv/awesome-keyword-spotting) - This repository is a curated list of awesome Speech Keyword Spotting (Wake-Up Word Detection).
-- [Active-SLAM-Paper-List](https://github.com/DoongLi/Active-SLAM-Paper-List) - This repository primarily organizes papers, code, and other relevant materials related to Active SLAM and Robotic Exploration.
 - [awesome-vlc](https://github.com/mfkl/awesome-vlc) - 👻 A curated list of awesome VLC and LibVLC resources. .
 - [A-collection-of-useful-repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories) - This is a collection of useful repositories providing resources for learning.
 Feel free to contribute here.
 - [awesome-elvish](https://github.com/elves/awesome-elvish) - A curated list of awesome Elvish packages, modules, and tools that support Elvish.